 Mutual wills: This is an agreement between current partners, for example, that neither will change their will during their lifetimes without the approval of the other party.

-This helps prevent the situation where a new partner who inherits from a deceased partner changes their will to deprive the deceased person’s other beneficiaries from a share of the estate.
+This helps prevent the situation where a new partner who inherits from a deceased partner changes their will to deprive the deceased person’s other beneficiaries of a share of the estate.
 It can also allow the surviving partner to continue to live in a home that has been gifted to the deceased’s children.

 Under the agreement, the surviving partner must hold the assets on trust for the beneficiaries named in the will and is irrevocably bound by the agreement.